Large Interdisciplinary Researcher Project (Thematic Call)

 • Credibility and appropriateness of the theoretical approach, research design and use of scientific methods.
 Appropriate consideration of interdisciplinary approaches.

-• The extent to which appropriate consideration has been given to ethical issues, safety issues, gender dimension in research content, and use of stakeholder/user knowledge if appropriate.
+• The extent to which appropriate consideration has been given to ethical issues and gender dimension in research content, and the use of stakeholder/user knowledge if appropriate.

 Impact